This article may contain compensated links. Please read disclaimer for more info.

 - Cathédrale Saint-Pierre, built in the 16th century

-This medieval fortress overlooking Annecy was built in the 14th century and it was home to the Counts of Geneva and later the Duques of Savoye.
+This medieval fortress overlooking Annecy dates back to the 14th century, and it was home to the Counts of Geneva and later the Duques of Savoye.
 Today, it hosts temporary exhibitions dedicated to the regional heritage, archaeology, and beaux-arts.

 The ticket to the château costs 5.50€.
-For 7,20€, however, there’s a combo ticket to visit the 3 museums of the city (Château d’Annecy, Palais de l’Île, Musée du Film d’Animation) which is valid for 2 days.
-You can buy these tickets on-site in any of these 3 museums.
+For 7,20€, however, there’s a combo ticket to visit the three museums in the city (Château d’Annecy, Palais de l’Île, Musée du Film d’Animation), which is valid for two days.
+You can buy these tickets on-site in any of these three museums.

 Often nicknamed the Little Venice of the Alps, the canals of Annecy offer great viewpoints of the city.

 Annecy is crossed by the Thiou River, which flows into the lake.
 This river splits into two branches at the Quai des Clarisses and Quai des Cordeliers and then continues its way through Annecy, sometimes flowing underground.

 Take the time to look for the prettiest canals of Annecy, always full of flowers, for some perfect postcard pictures.

 Lake Annecy, with good weather, is a postcard landscape with its surrounding mountains, pristine waters, and flowered shores.
 Today, Lake Annecy is one of the purest lakes in Europe, with waters that can reach up to 24C during the hottest days of the year.

 The best places for walking and relaxing on the shores of Lake Annecy are:

 - The Gardens of Europe is also great for a picnic on the grass or a nap in the shade

 - Le Pâquier, this 7 Hectare esplanade by the lake is the dream place for a picnic but also the corner for joggers and walkers.